andrew-NM/E-Business/README.md

 # E-Business

-A foundational e-commerce backend application developed using Node.js.
-This project serves as a learning platform to understand the basics of building an e-commerce system, including product management and database interactions.
+This project is a simple RESTful API built with Node.js, Express.js, and MongoDB Atlas, designed for managing students and doctors' data online.

 ## Features